Collaboration

 First Nations knowledges not on the radar

 The idea of integrating First Nations knowledges was quite peripheral to our initial plan.
-Our primary priority had been to create a new edition of the OER Research and Evidence in Practice, the prescribed text for a core research methods subject across undergraduate health disciplines.
+Our priority had been to create a new edition of the OER Research and Evidence in Practice, the prescribed text for a core research methods subject across undergraduate health disciplines.
 The 1st edition was published in 2018 and needed major updates to stay current, including enhanced interactivity and accessibility.
 We assembled an initial team of one health sciences academic and two open education staff from the La Trobe eBureau (all non-Indigenous).

 Since the publication of the original edition, First Nations content was included in the health science subject, and as part of that an appraisal of the OER textbook was also arranged.
 The insights of a First Nations academic led us to recognise that the 1st edition of the text was not culturally responsive in its perspective and content.
 This in itself was an important lesson; OERs enable powerful potential for social justice (Lambert, 2018), but it does not follow that all OERs are therefore automatically culturally safe (Nusbaum, 2020).
 It quickly became clear that a cultural safety review was needed.